 Second, our focus, like Blanchard's, is purely on government redistribution among generations.
 We are not considering deficit finance used to fund infrastructure, provide public goods, or correct externalities, like global warming.
-Nor do we consider the value of deficits as countercyclical policy.
+Nor do we consider the value of deficits as counter-cyclical policy.
 Our model also abstracts from monetary aspects of the economy.
 It therefore omits an important problem that low real interest rates can cause, namely making it more likely that nominal interest rates hit their effective lower bound.
 Under such circumstances, monetary policy might find it hard to stimulate the economy and output may fall below the full employment level.
-Fiscal policy, in contrast, might be able to sustain demand and in addition alleviate the problem of the effective lower bound by raising real rates (see Eggertsson et al. (2019) or Mian et al. (2021a)).33
+Fiscal policy, in contrast, might be able to sustain demand and in addition alleviate the problem of the effective lower bound by raising real rates (see Eggertsson, Mehrotra and Robbins (2019) or Mian, Straub and Sufi (2022)).33